Chicken Florentine Soup

 Ingredient Notes

-It’s important to note that when making substitutions in recipes, the texture and flavor may be slightly different.
-However, these substitutes are the best options if you are looking to change the original recipe.
+It’s important to note that when making substitutions in recipes, the texture and flavour may be slightly different.
+However, these substitutes are the best options for changing the original recipe.

 Ingredient Substitutions